 What I think is the bathroom door actually leads to a room behind the bar.
 In the center of the room sits a large glass tank of amber liquid.
-Surrounding the tank are TV screens showing car crashes, holocaust footage, the 9/11 attacks....
+Surrounding the tank are TV screens showing car crashes, disaster footage, the 9/11 attacks....
 The bartender stands on a ladder sampling the liquid with a ladle.

 "I'm making craft beer," he says.
 "It's made by exposing barley-filled water to the horrors of the world, which causes it to ferment."

 "I know," I say.
 On the screens, people are shot, stabbed, electrocuted, soon to be forgotten by everyone but the beer.
 I too will soon die, never knowing the sweet touch of Ani Levator.
 In the face of these facts, a free drink seems moot.

 "You're a partybot, aren't you?" the bartender says.